ryanlohyr/NUSDegs/docs/UserGuide.md

 ### Modify Weekly Timetable: `timetable modify`

-Add lectures, tutorials and classes for each module in the student's current semester.
+Add lectures, tutorials and classes for a module in the student's current semester.
+When the command is entered the program prompts the user to enter the <module code> of the module they wish to modify.

+The subcommands that the user may enter after they have selected the module code are:

+`clear` - Clears all lessons added to the selected module

+`[lecture/tutorial/lab] /time [int] /duration [int] /day [day]` - Adds a lecture at 11 for 1 hour on Tuesday

+Example:
+`lecture /time 11 /duration 1 /day Tuesday` - Adds a lecture at 11 for 1 hour on Tuesday

 Format: `timetable modify`